Wilsford, Wiltshire: Manors

 Domesday Book has no separate entry for Wilsford; in 1086 the estate was held by Ælfric of Melksham and mortgaged to Edward of Salisbury.
 Edward gave it to his daughter Maud and her husband Humphrey de Bohun, and it remained in that family who were later Earls of Hereford.
 In 1421 the estate passed to Anne, Countess of Stafford whose son Humphrey was made Duke of Buckingham.
 On the execution of his great-grandson Edward, 3rd Duke the land passed to the Crown.
 It was granted to Sir William Sandys, later Baron Sandys, and remained in Sandys ownership until 1654.
 Later owners included Sir John Hynde Cotton (d.1752) and Sir John Dugdale Astley (d.1841) whose great-grandson Sir John (d.1894) sold the estate.
 The manor house was at the east end of the village, near the church and mill; the present Wilsford Manor is a three-bay brick house from the early 19th century.

 In the 13th century, the Earls of Hereford subinfeudated part of their estate, which came into the Dauntsey family whose descendants include Sir John Dauntsey (d.1391), soldier and Member of Parliament for Wiltshire.
 Samuel Lewis's Topographical Dictionary of England of 1858 used the name Wilsford-Dauntsey for the parish.
 From the 17th century the estate passed through several hands, and by 1808 had been acquired by Francis Dugdale Astley and thus reunited with the main manor.
 The manor house was at the west end of the village, where the present Wilsford House – four bays, in brick – is from the late 18th century or early 19th.

+Governance

+There are two tiers of local government covering Charlton St Peter, at parish and unitary authority level: Charlton St Peter and Wilsford Joint Parish Council, and Wiltshire Council.
+The parish council is a grouped parish council, also covering the neighbouring parish of Charlton St Peter.